Linber93/CIPP5T2/README.md

 ## Hypothesis and how to validate?
 * We suspect that the Mildew infected plants can be identified by white powdery spot on the leaves and stem.
     * How to validate : An image study can help to investigate it.
-* Studies suggest that Mildew grows well in greenhouses where plants are densely located.
+* It can be assumed that a working model could predict if the leaf is infected despite being provided with images in different orientations .
-    * How to validate : Further data collection on site required for further analysis to  determine if there is a correlation between temperature, humidity and the infectivity
+    * How to validate : Using data augmentation before fitting the model to provide more data should give us the ability to predict different pictures
+* We suspect that mildew could also be detected on other plants and leaves.
+    * How to validate : collect an additional test set from plants other than cherry trees.

 <hr>

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
 * **Business Requirement 1**: Data Visualization
-	* We will display the "mean" and "standard deviation" images for parasitised and uninfected leaves.
+	* We will display the "Average" and "variablility" images for parasitised and uninfected leaves.
  	* We will display the difference between an average parasitised leaf and an average uninfected leaf.
 	* We will display an image montage for either parasitised or uninfected leaves.